 When writing other proverbs about her, Solomon used angry (Pr 21:19), contentious (Pr 19:13; 21:19; 27:15), and continual dropping (Pr 19:13; 27:15) to describe her.
 This evil wife gets upset easily, argues and contests anything her husband says or does, and constantly nags.
 She talks a lot, talks loud, is opinionated, questions everything, corrects her husband and children, worries about details, argues quickly, gets defensive easily, remembers past offences, seldom apologizes, or self-righteously turns away when bested.

 You have heard and seen this woman.
 You are surely related to one.
 Hopefully, she is a third cousin, rather than a wife, mother, sister, aunt, or grandmother.
 Her stench cannot be hid (Pr 27:15-16).
 No amount of beauty can cover her odor (Pr 11:22).
 The family knows she is odious and her husband is a victim of one of life’s greatest curses (Pr 30:21-23).
-God put her in your family to teach your sons what kind of woman is to die single!
+God put her in your family to teach your sons what kind of women are to die single.

 Unmarried man!
 What can you do?
 Test any woman well before thinking about marriage.
 Your life depends on it.
 If you doubt this wisdom, spend a night on your rooftop, which is not as bad as a bad woman.
 Examine every prospect’s mother for the odious odor.
 Test every prospect often.
 Her irritation now can save you a crushed spirit and ruined life later.
 Get her around married men, because their sense of smell is better than yours.